-The Trust has elected to be governed by Rule 18f-1 under the 1940 Act so that the Fund is obligated to redeem their shares solely in cash up to the lesser of \$250,000 or 1% of its net asset value during any 90-day period for any shareholder of the Fund.
-The Fund has reserved the right to pay the redemption price of its shares in excess of \$250,000 or 1% of its net asset value either totally or partially, by a distribution in-kind of portfolio securities (instead of cash).
-The securities so distributed would be valued at the same amount as that assigned to them in calculating the NAV per share for the shares being sold.
-If a shareholder receives a distribution in-kind, the shareholder could incur brokerage or other charges in converting the securities to cash.
-A redemption, whether in cash or in-kind, is a taxable event for you.
+The Fund has reserved the right to pay the redemption price of its shares in excess of the amounts specified by the rule, either totally or partially, by an in-kind distribution of portfolio securities (instead of cash).
+The securities so distributed would be valued at the same amounts as those assigned to them in calculating the NAV for the Fund shares being redeemed.
+If a shareholder receives an in-kind distribution, the shareholder could incur brokerage or other charges in converting the securities to cash.